 Uses for Workstation computers

-Unlike standard desktop computers, workstations typically support ECC (error correcting) RAM, and have advanced storage capabilities like NAS drives, utilize professional grade graphics like Quadro and Radeon Pro, and feature pro-grade motherboards.
+Unlike standard desktop computers, workstations typically support ECC (error correcting) RAM, have advanced storage capabilities like NAS drives, utilize professional grade graphics like Quadro and Radeon Pro, and feature pro-grade motherboards.

 The major CPU, and GPU manufacturers offer product lines specifically tailors to workstation tasks.

 Graphical Production: These computers are designed to produce 2D/3D images and animations and render out these creations for presentation.